jonnyzar/OSCP_CheatSheets/Cheat_Sheets/AD_cheatsheet.md

 ## Kerberoasting

-* If local access is give then use Rubeus: `Rubeus.exe herberoast /stats`
+* If local access is give then use Rubeus:

+Check first: `Rubeus.exe kerberoast /stats`
+Roast: `Rubeus.exe kerberoast`

 * Look for kerberoastable accounts: